 Iris first came to the Gang in 1989 as a camp cook.
 After a number of years she was asked to work as the head cook for a year long term.
 30 years later she is still the head cook, providing home-style meals three meals a day and baking for a crew of 10-25 employees.

 Lexi joined the team in 2018 as the bookkeeper and office administrator.
-She also manages the ranch's safety program and is the first aid attendant.
+She is also the first aid attendant and manages the ranch's safety program.